lifinance/contracts/docs/AmarokFacet.md

 const quoteResult = {
   id: '0x...', // quote id
   type: 'lifi', // the type of the quote (all lifi contract calls have the type "lifi")
-  tool: 'hop', // the bridge tool used for the transaction
+  tool: 'amarok', // the bridge tool used for the transaction
   action: {}, // information about what is going to happen
   estimate: {}, // information about the estimated outcome of the call
   includedSteps: [], // steps that are executed by the contract as part of this transaction, e.g. a swap step and a cross step